mosabami/managing-aks-infra-cicd/deploy-aks-content.md

 ### Baseline Azure Environment

-The reference templates are able to be deployed in a standalone fashion using the broader [Cloud Adoption Framework Terraform modules](https://github.com/aztfmod/terraform-azurerm-caf) (for Terraform) or [Common Azure Resource Modules Library](https://github.com/azure/resourcemodules) (for Bicep).
-If you are deployin as part of an existing [hub-spoke](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) topology the variables files will need to be update to reference your existing infrastructure.
+The reference template is able to be deployed in a standalone fashion using the broader [Cloud Adoption Framework Terraform modules](https://github.com/aztfmod/terraform-azurerm-caf) (for Terraform) or [Common Azure Resource Modules Library](https://github.com/azure/resourcemodules) (for Bicep).
+If you are deploying as part of an existing [hub-spoke](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) topology the variables files will need to be update to reference your existing infrastructure.

 To setup your environment to run the scripts please see [IaC Prequisities](https://github.com/Azure/aks-baseline-automation/blob/main/docs/IaC-prerequisites.md).